I beg to move,

 I intervene very briefly just to remind people that nowadays some police widows lose pensions when they remarry.
 I think that the House should take action to deal with that, because it is totally unfair.
 It does not apply throughout the country—it does not apply in Northern Ireland—but we must get this right: police widows deserve justice.

 Given the dangerous roles our officers play in keeping us safe, I am sad to see the damage done by reductions in police force budgets over the last few years.
-Of course I understand why this is happening, but it is right that we should point that out.
+Of course I understand why this is happening, but it is right that we should point it out.
 This problem has been compounded by the continued failure of the Home Office to implement a new funding formula, something that affects every single Member of the House here today.

 As a result, police forces cannot predict their future funding.
 At a recent meeting with the police and crime commissioner for Leicestershire, Lord Bach, and Chief Constable Simon Cole, Leicestershire MPs were told that constabularies like Leicestershire have complex funding challenges, that the funding they have is inadequate for a mix of urban and rural policing, and that forces cannot adapt and keep up with modern crime issues like cybercrime unless they know what is happening in respect of their allocations.